B.A. (Mount Holyoke), M.A., Ph.D. (Toronto)

 - USSU Teaching Excellence Award, awarded by USSU, March 31, 1998

 Lisa Vargo teaches and researches 18th- and 19th-century literature.
 She is particularly interested in women writers, especially Mary Shelley and Anna Barbauld.
-She has published articles on Graham Greene, Percy Bysshe Shelley, Mary Robinson, Anna Barbauld, Mary Shelley, Anna Jameson, hypertext editing, gothic women's fiction, Scottish women writers, and 18th-century representations of the moose.
+She has published articles on Graham Greene, Percy Bysshe Shelley, Mary Robinson, Anna Barbauld, Mary Shelley, Anna Jameson, hypertext editing, gothic women's fiction, Scottish women writers, 18th-century representations of the moose and most recently Mathilde Blind.
 She is the editor of Mary Shelley's Lodore (Broadview Press, 1997) and Thomas Love Peacock's Nightmare Abbey (Broadview Press, 2007).
 She is co-editor with Allison Muri of an edition of Anna Barbauld's Poems (1773) for Romantic Circles Electronic Editions.
-Her edition of Mary Shelley's Spanish and Portuguese Lives appeasr in the 4-volume set Mary Shelley's Literary Lives and Other Writings from Pickering and Chatto.
+Her edition of Mary Shelley's Spanish and Portuguese Lives appears in the 4-volume set Mary Shelley's Literary Lives and Other Writings from Pickering and Chatto.
 Lisa is Associate Editor (North America) for the journal Women's Writing.
-She is also active as a volunteer in adult literacy work in the province and has served on a number of boards and as a literacy tutor.
+She has spend many years as a tutor and volunteer in adult literacy work.

 BOOKS, CHAPTERS IN BOOKS, EXPOSITORY, AND REVIEW ARTICLES: